-These native flowers put on a show twice a year.
+These native flowers put on a show 3x a year.
 In the spring, star-shaped blue flowers appear at the top of elegant stalks.
-(These plants also can go by the common name Bluestar.)
+(These plants can also go by the common name bluestar.)
+Enjoy a wall of tightly packed leaves in the summer.
 In the fall, their leaves turn vibrant shades of yellow.
-Several species are available, giving different heights and native ranges.
+There are 10+ species of amsonia, most native to different parts of North America.
 Let’s make amsonias a new trend for North American gardens—they’re easy to grow and easy to love.
-Scroll on for planting tips.
+Scroll on for planting tips and to meet some nursery-friendly species.

 Why is amsonia a secret?

-It is a mystery why this stunning native plant is not well known.
-It’s time for every American on the eastern and southern states to plant some, and fix this in our lifetimes.
+It is a mystery why this stunning native plant is not more widely known.
+It’s time for every American and Canadian in the eastern and southern regions to plant some and fix this in our lifetimes.

 There are so many benefits to planting native amsonias.
 Some benefits include: